schors/webber/in/hooks.md

 = At the end =

-Now everythings has been converted to HTML and written out.
+Now everything has been converted to HTML and written out.
 And we're just one hook away from finishing program execution:

 == finish ==